 The characteristics of the different types of heating described above will determine the type of heating that is best for each type of space within a garden centre.

 Warm air heating is usually the best solution for enclosed spaces within a garden centre; such as indoor retail areas, cafeterias etc. Usually the heaters will be mounted at high-wall or roof level to free up retail space, while also ensuring that the merchandise displays do not obstruct the even distribution of the heated air.
-Click here to see a recent installation of a warm air garden centre installation.

 If the space is likely to be reconfigured on a regular basis, floor standing heaters with directional warm air outlets might provide greater flexibility to accommodate future changes in layout.

 In areas such as cafes where people may be seated for a while it is also important to avoid draughts.